A fun and easy way to learn about Korea - "Fun Korean Language Trip"

 Students ask questions to each other following the introductory class.
 By introducing themselves, the students not only practice Korean, but also learn more about each other.

 As the days pass, the students will become familiar with the Korean classes.
 In addition to role playing, the FKLT classes include a variety of other programs.
-Students sing K-pop songs, learn K-pop dances, and reenact scenes from K-dramas.
+Students sing K-pop songs, dance, and reenact scenes from K-dramas.
 Video materials are used for better understanding as well as K-pop songs and K-dramas to practice many Korean expressions that are widely used in daily life.

 The Fun Korean Language Trip, or FKLT, is a fun and easy way to learn about Korea through Korean language classes, homestay arrangements, and cultural exchanges with Korean friends.